-With the release of Apple’s new M1-powered iPad Pro and 24-inch iMac, there’s renewed interest in the amazing efficiency of the M1 chip.
-The launch of the M1 chip brought Apple’s first use of unified memory architecture (UMA) on Apple silicon.
-This new approach to memory enables Apple to squeeze out higher performance from less total RAM.
+With the continuous release of Apple’s M-powered devices, there’s renewed interest in the amazing efficiency of this family of chipsets.
+The launch of the M1 chip back in 2020 brought the Cupertino firm’s first use of unified memory architecture (UMA) on Apple silicon.
+This approach to memory enables Apple to squeeze out higher performance from less total RAM.
 So how exactly does unified memory on Apple Silicon really work?
-Let’s take a look, starting with a few basics about memory in general and how things are new with the M1 Mac design.
+Let’s take a look, starting with a few basics about memory in general and how things are new with the M-powered Macs.

-What is RAM and how is the M1 different here?
+What is RAM and how are the M chips different here?

 RAM stands for “Random Access Memory”.
 This is the main component of the system memory on any computer.
 System memory provides a temporary repository for data used by your computer at a given instant.
 Data stored in system memory can include files you’re currently viewing, as well as files needed by macOS.
 Traditionally, RAM exists physically as a long stick that fits into a slot on your motherboard.
 The M1 is actually a revolution in this way as well.

 Apple designed the M1 as a system on a chip (SoC), with the RAM included as part of this package.
-While integrating RAM with the SoC is common in smartphones such as the iPhone 12 series, this is a relatively new idea for desktop and laptop computers.
+While integrating RAM with the SoC is common in smartphones, such as the iPhone 14 series, this is a relatively new idea for desktop and laptop computers.
 Adding RAM to the SoC design enables faster access to memory, improving efficiency.

 What is Unified Memory and how does it work?